buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyTableValue.md

 The _IfcPropertyTableValue_ defines a defining/defined property value combination for which the property name, the table with defining and defined values with measure type (and optional the units for defining and defined values) are given.

-> NOTE&nbsp; The _IfcPropertyTableValue_ only captures properties that can be expressed by a table with two columns.
+> NOTE  The _IfcPropertyTableValue_ only captures properties that can be expressed by a table with two columns.
 Use IfcPropertyReferenceValue with the PropertyReference being an IfcTable to express all those properties that require a table with tree or more columns.

 The units are handled by the _DefiningUnit_ and _DefinedUnit_ attributes, see Table 1 for an example of a table value property: